-The circuitry is industry standard CMOS logic and susceptible to ESD damage.
-Please use industry standard antistatic precautions as you would for any other static sensitive devices such as expansion cards, motherboards, or integrated circuits.
+The remainder of the circuitry is industry standard CMOS logic and is susceptible to ESD damage.
+Please use industry standard antistatic precautions as you would for any other components such as expansion cards, motherboards, or integrated circuits.
 Ground your body, work surfaces, and equipment.